coderefinery/github-without-command-line/_episodes/02a-creating-using-web.md

 ---

-## Summary
+> ## Summary
+>

-In this episode, we saw how we could do basic file management from the web.
-It's not the best for making lots of new content, but it's pretty convenient for quick edits.
-We will now see more advanced ways to do the same things - you can always check back on the web to see the effect.
+> In this episode, we saw how we could do basic file management from the
+> web.
+It's not the best for making lots of new content, but it's
+> pretty convenient for quick edits.
+We will now see more advanced ways
+> to do the same things - you can always check back on the web to see
+> the effect.
+{: .discussion}